-- 3.8 Type of Statement of Actuarial Opinion-The actuary should issue a statement of actuarial opinion that is one of the following types: - 3.8.1 Determination of Reasonable Provision-The reserves make a reasonable provision for the liabilities associated with the specified reserves when the reserves are within a range of estimates that could be produced and that the actuary considers reasonable, consistent with the applicable ASOPs, and consistent with the identified stated basis of the reserves. - 3.8.2 Determination of Deficient or Inadequate Provision-The reserves do not make a reasonable provision for the liabilities associated with the specified reserves when the reserves are less than the minimum amount that the actuary believes is reasonable.
-The statement of actuarial opinion should include the minimum amount that the actuary believes is reasonable. - 3.8.3 Determination of Redundant or Excessive Provision-The reserves do not make a reasonable provision for the liabilities associated with the specified reserves when the reserves are greater than the maximum amount that the actuary believes is reasonable.
-The statement of actuarial opinion should include the maximum amount that the actuary believes is reasonable. - 3.8.4 Qualified Statement of Actuarial Opinion-The reserves for a certain item or items are in question because the actuary cannot determine a reasonable estimate, or the actuary is unable to render an opinion on the reserves for those items.
-The actuary should determine whether the reserves make a reasonable provision for the liabilities associated with the specified reserves, except for the item or items to which the qualification relates.
-The actuary is not required to issue a qualified statement of actuarial opinion if the actuary reasonably believes that the item or items in question are not likely to be material. - 3.8.5 No Opinion-If the actuary cannot reach a conclusion due to deficiencies or limitations in the data, analyses, assumptions, or related information, then the actuary should either issue a statement of no opinion or choose not to issue any statement of actuarial opinion at all.
-The statement of actuarial opinion should include a description of the reasons no opinion could be given. - 3.9 Determination of Materiality Standard-The actuary should determine a materiality standard that is appropriate for the intended purpose of the statement of actuarial opinion.
+- 3.8 Types of Opinions-When issuing a statement of actuarial opinion, the actuary should issue one or more opinions of the following types. - 3.8.1 Determination of Reasonable Provision-The reserves make a reasonable provision for the liabilities associated with the specified reserves when the reserves are within a range of estimates that could be produced and that the actuary considers reasonable, consistent with the applicable ASOPs, and consistent with the identified stated basis of the reserves. - 3.8.2 Determination of Deficient or Inadequate Provision-The reserves do not make a reasonable provision for the liabilities associated with the specified reserves when the reserves are less than the minimum amount that the actuary believes is reasonable.
+The actuary should include the minimum amount that the actuary believes is reasonable. - 3.8.3 Determination of Redundant or Excessive Provision-The reserves do not make a reasonable provision for the liabilities associated with the specified reserves when the reserves are greater than the maximum amount that the actuary believes is reasonable.
+The actuary should include the maximum amount that the actuary believes is reasonable. - 3.8.4 Qualified Opinion-The reserves for a certain item or items are in question because the actuary cannot determine a reasonable estimate, or the actuary is unable to render an opinion on the reserves for those items.
+The actuary should determine whether the reserves make a reasonable provision for the liabilities associated with the specified reserves exclusive of the item or items to which the qualification relates.
+The actuary is not required to issue a qualified opinion if the actuary reasonably believes that the item or items in question are not likely to be material. - 3.8.5 No Opinion-If the actuary cannot reach a conclusion due to deficiencies or limitations in the data, analyses, assumptions, or related information, then the actuary should either state that no opinion could be rendered or choose not to render an opinion.
+The actuary should include a description of the reasons no opinion could be given. - 3.9 Issuing Multiple Opinions within the Statement of Actuarial Opinion-The actuary may issue multiple opinions within a statement of actuarial opinion. - 3.9.1 Direct and Assumed Reserves and Reserves Net of Recoverables-If the scope of the statement of actuarial opinion includes both direct and assumed reserves and reserves net of recoverables, the actuary should issue an opinion on a direct and assumed basis and an opinion on a net of recoverables basis. - 3.9.2 Opinion on Total Reserves-When the actuary issues different types of opinions on different reserve items, such as (1) loss and loss adjustment expense reserves and (2) unearned premium reserves, the actuary should issue an opinion on the total reserves within the scope of the statement of actuarial opinion.